 - raise money for various local charitable organizations each year through our employee-led Casual for a Cause Committee – This committee, which has been an active presence at Manitoba Blue Cross for over 20 years, holds a number of fundraisers throughout each year and also raises funds through bi-weekly $1 donations that employees make to dress casual on Fridays

 - regularly donate blood to the Canadian Blood Services – As a registered member of the Partners for Life program, Manitoba Blue Cross schedules six blood donor shuttles to the blood donor clinic each year

-- consistently collect clothing and personal care items to donate to the Women's Resource Centre as well as food and toys to donate to the Christmas Cheer Board
+- consistently collect clothing and personal care items to donate to local resource centres as well as food and toys to donate to the Christmas Cheer Board

 - frequently participate in community causes, including: the MS Bike Tour, the MS Walk, the Riverview Health Centre Foundation's Cycle on Life, the Cancer Care Dragon Boat Event, and the JDRF Ride for Diabetes

 At Manitoba Blue Cross, we're committed to reducing our environmental impact.
 In addition to participating in the National Commuter Challenge and annual Omand's Creek Clean-up, we work tirelessly to monitor and improve the environmental footprint of our facility and operations.